mistio/mist.client/docs/source/cmd/cmd.rst

 Introduction
 ************

 ``mist`` will prompt for your mist.io email and password.
-You have the option config file ``~/.mist``.
+You have the option to create a config file at ``~/.mist``.
-By having the config file you'll be able to use mist command without providing your credentials every time.
+By having this config file you'll be able to use the mist command without providing your credentials every time.
 The config file will look like this::

     [mist.credentials]